|

 own local band for two years prior to Bram Stoker being formed and had already

-formed a tight bond, and in meeting Hammond organist Tony Bronsdon they found
+formed a tight bond, and in meeting Hammond organist Anthony Bronsdon they found

 a kindred spirit - young, enthusiastic and inspired by the progressive trend of